 Dormant or inactive users are users that have at one time performed a relevant activity but have not been active for a long time.

 A User Agent is a field in a browser request header that helps a server understand what type of device a browser is running on.
-User agents are also part of the information used for attribution techniques like device fingerprinting.
+User agents are also part of the information used for attribution techniques like device point in time modeling.